Thank you for being curious!

 My name is Yaisa Nio.

 Though my looks may suggest otherwise, Yaisa is not an Asian name.
 According to my mother, it is of Gambian origin.
 Google however, is rather fuzzy about it.
 Oh well, ultimately I don’t think it matters where the name comes from.
 I have felt at home in many places around the world.
+My utopia would be a world without borders.

 Currently, my home base is in South Australia, in the Fleurieu Peninsula.